 and you’ll realise that there’s not much point just trying to wave it away unless you also deal with the underlying cause (Qi Stagnation, Cold or Heat).

-Then, because the Spleen has been unable to free up the passage of fluids, meaning that Phlegm has accumulated, you must treat the Spleen.
+Then, because the Spleen has been unable to free up the passage of fluids, meaning that Phlegm has accumulated, he must treat the Spleen.

 If the Lungs, which tend to store the Phlegm, are involved, then treatment must assist them.

-Finally, Kidney Qi, which supports all the other zangfu, helps Spleen Yang to transform Phlegm and is particularly relevant for the warmth of the body, must be supported.
+Finally, he must ‘support’ your Kidney Qi, because it supports all the other zangfu, helps Spleen Yang to transform Phlegm and is particularly relevant for the warmth of your body.

 Lots!
-For example if an external pathogenic factor - a bug/bacteria/virus - is Hot and is blocking the Lung Qi from disseminating fluids, you get a thick, sticky or green phlegm that is often smelly.
+For example if an external pathogenic factor – a bug/bacteria/virus – is Hot and is blocking your Lung Qi from disseminating fluids, you get a thick, sticky or green ‘gloop’ that is often smelly.

-If the invading pathogen has produced a Cold reaction, then the phlegm is clear, more runny and odourless.
+If the invading pathogen has produced a Cold reaction, then your phlegm is clear, more runny and odourless.

-In both cases, the body may clear the invader but be unable to clear the Phlegm.
+In both cases, your body may clear the invader but be unable to clear the Phlegm.
 Sometimes the invader appears to remain.
-During treatment, symptoms of the original invasion may then recur before the body can eliminate both invader and Phlegm.
+During treatment, symptoms of the original invasion may then recur before your body can eliminate both invader and Phlegm.

-A further problem is that once Phlegm gets into the system, especially if that of an older, weaker person, a system which can't clear it, it becomes self-perpetuating and slows everything down, causing more fluids to stagnate leading to more Phlegm.
+And that’s not all!
+Once Phlegm gets into the system, especially that of an older, weaker person with a system that can’t clear it, the phlegm becomes self-perpetuating and slows everything down, causing more fluids to stagnate leading to even more Phlegm.